How We Use Experiments To Drive Insight

 — Ash Maurya

-We called it the “5 Capitals” after reading Zaid Hassan’s book ‘The Social Labs Revolution’ which articulated what we were already coming to realise — evaluating on a narrow criteria like “how many digital projects have been created” would doom a project like Lifehack to failure without even getting started.
+We called the framework the “5 Capitals” after reading Zaid Hassan’s book ‘The Social Labs Revolution’ which articulated what we were already coming to realise — evaluating on a narrow criteria like “how many digital projects have been created” would doom a project like Lifehack to failure without even getting started.

 If you want to read more about evaluation for Social Labs, check out this site with some articles which cover this.